Henry Parkinson (footballer, born 1864)

-Henry Parkinson, known as Harry Parkinson, was an English footballer who played in The Football League for Everton then moved to Accrington.
+Henry Parkinson (1864–1941), known as Harry Parkinson, was an English footballer who played in The Football League for Everton then moved to Accrington.
 He first signed for Bell's Temperance Football Club in 1887.
-This was an Accrington based Football Club who played in the 1880's and 1890's competing in the FA Cup.
+This was an Accrington based Football Club who played in the 1880s and 1890s competing in the FA Cup.

 Everton

 Harry Parkinson was described as a well built half-back reserve player.

-League & Everton Debut
+League and Everton debut

-George Farmer was Everton's regular left-half in 1888–1889.
-However, for the trip to play Accrington on 29 December 1888 Farmer was either injured or, unavailable.
-This led to Harry Parkinson' debut at left-half against Accrington at the latter' Thorneyholme Road ground.
+George Farmer was Everton's regular left-half in 1888–89.
+However, for the trip to play Accrington on 29 December 1888, Farmer was either injured or unavailable.
+This led to Parkinson's debut at left-half against Accrington at the latter's Thorneyholme Road ground.
 Everton won the toss and elected to let Accrington kick-off into the low December sun.
-It seemed to pay off as Everton' William Brown scored to put Everton 1-0 ahead.
+It seemed to pay off as Everton's William Brown scored to put Everton 1–0 ahead.
 Both teams had opportunities with both goalkeepers, Johnny Horne and Charles Jolliffe called into action but Accrington got a free-kick and scored to make it 1–1 at half-time.
 Accrington dominated the second-half, scored twice and were comfortable winners 3–1.
-That was Parkinson' only appearance for Everton.
+That was Parkinson's only appearance for Everton.